How to make 3D models

 This modeling technique – which is at the heart of almost every video game or sci-fi movie you have ever seen or played – sees 3D meshes built from polygons: flat, two-dimensional shapes, triangles, or quads.
 Unlike CAD modeling, it’s more concept than measurement-driven.
 Animation and video game studios use polygonal modeling to design everything from movie and game characters, to 3D assets such as weapons, armor, vehicles and entire virtual worlds.

 This method, also used by 3D artists in the games and animation movies, works best for creating hyper realistic objects with organic and smooth shapes.

 The process is very similar to sculpting with real materials like clay or stone.
 By using brush-like sculpting tools you can manipulate the polygonal mesh of an object, pushing, pulling, and twisting various parts of its geometry or adding extra geometry to mimic an organic structure.
 Digital sculpting requires even greater artistic skill and is more meticulous and time-consuming than polygonal modeling.

 That’s why in many cases these methods are used together: first the object is modeled, and then sent to a 3D sculptor for detailing to then take its final shape.

 Designing a TV show character in digital sculpting software

-Whatever method you’d like to go with, it’s important to choose the right modeling software that will have all the necessary tools to help you create your 3D model.
+Whatever method you go with, it's important to choose the right modeling software that has all the necessary tools to help you create your 3D model.